 \subsection{Computable closed subgroups of $\S$}

-By $\S$ we denote the topological group of permutations of $\NN$.
-We first provide a computable presentation of $\S$ based on the set of paths of a tree.
-It is related to the computable presentation of $\S$ in \cite[Def 1.2]{Greenberg.Melnikov.etal:18}, where $\S$ is viewed as a topological group with a computable compatible metric.
-However, in our presentation, an element of $\S$ is given as a path on a tree that encodes pairs $(h, h^{-1})$ where $h$ is a permutation of $\NN$.
+We first provide a computable presentation of the group of permutations of $\NN$.
+It is related to the computable presentation in \cite[Def 1.2]{Greenberg.Melnikov.etal:18}, where the group is viewed as a topological group with a computable compatible metric.
+However, in our presentation, an element of the group is given as a path on a tree that encodes a pair $(h, h^{-1})$ where $h$ is a permutation of $\NN$.
 This enables us to define a computable tree, denoted $\mathit{Tree}(\S) $, each path of which corresponds to a permutation of $\NN$.